cast-org/figuration/docs/components/cards.md

 Responsive variants are available with the class syntax of `.card-columns{-breakpoint}`, such as `.card-columns-sm` to enable the columns layout for `sm` screens and above.

-**Heads up!** Your mileage with card columns may vary.
-To prevent cards breaking across columns, we set them to `display: inline-table`, as `column-break-inside: avoid` isn't a fully supported option yet.

 {% example html %}
 <div class="card-columns-sm">
   <div class="card">